noahbenham/terra-framework/packages/terra-application/docs/README.md

 The Terra Application Layout is a responsive, themeable layout for building applications.

 The Terra Application Layout provides:
-- A themeable application header, with APIs for rendering application-specific branding, tabular navigation, and a user-centric utility menu.
+- A themeable, responsive application header, with APIs for rendering application-specific branding, tabular navigation, and user-centric utility controls.
 - Responsive menu and content areas, as provided by `terra-layout`.
-- `react-router`-based navigation, as provided by `terra-navigation-layout`.
+- `react-router`-based navigation and configuration, as provided by `terra-navigation-layout`.

 ## Getting Started